DLI Package

 Related Products

-Measures and transmits temperature and relative humidity data wirelessly to mobile devices or Windows computers via Bluetooth technology.
+A low-cost, splash-proof, Bluetooth-enabled data logger that measures and transmits temperature data wirelessly to mobile devices or Windows computers.

 Low-cost, fully integrated soil moisture loggers with Bluetooth wireless data offload.